areibman/repatch/README.md

    - Create a new audience (e.g., "Repatch Subscribers")
    - Copy the audience ID
 4. Add both the API key and audience ID to your `.env.local` file
+5. In the **Subscribers** screen, open the **Email Provider** section and save your Resend settings.

+### Customer.io Setup

+To deliver newsletters with Customer.io's transactional API:

+1. Create a Customer.io workspace at https://customer.io.
+2. Generate an **App API key** (for transactional sends) and a **Track API key** (for subscriber profiles).
+3. Locate your workspace **Site ID** and optional transactional message ID if you want to reuse a template.
+4. Add the credentials to `.env.local` as shown above.
+5. Open the **Email Provider** panel on the **Subscribers** page, enter your Customer.io details, and click **Save settings**.
+6. Activate Customer.io to switch the active provider.
+Supabase will persist credentials inside the `email_integrations` table.

 ### Typefully Setup